PhilSA/Trove/com.trove.stats/Documentation~/how-it-works-basics.md

 }
 ```

-Adding modifiers this way will automatically and instantly recompute any other stat values that depends on this stat.
+Adding modifiers this way will automatically and instantly recompute any other stat values that depend on this stat.

 -----